Health and population

 - 56 mental health trusts (including 41 foundation trusts)

-- 36 community providers (including 18 aspirant foundation trusts and 18 social enterprises)
+- 34 community providers (18 NHS trusts and 16 social enterprises)

 - 10 ambulance trusts (including 5 foundation trusts)